KeremAR/Homelab-SharedLibrary/README.md

 ---

-## 16. Adding A New Project
+## Adding A New Project

-For a new repository, keep project-specific policy in the Jenkinsfile and reuse the helpers.
+For a new repository, keep project-specific policy in the Jenkinsfile and reuse the library steps.

 Define lint targets: